arvinsingh911/Blue-Dogs-Final-Project-/README.md

-**An explanation of the purpose of each file in the repository**
+**An explanation of the purpose of each file in the repository** *Final Project.py
+-This is the Python file that contains the program that should be run at the command line.

 * WeatherDataSet.csv file
   -This file is a CSV file that is used to create a data frame for the weather in April.
 This CSV file will be used to get the corresponding weather for the date that is inputted for the date_weather function